bunchc/ansible-role-cis/README.md

 CIS
 =========

 This role can be used to audit or remediate a host against the Center for Internet Security (CIS) security benchmarks.
+It is derived from the RHEL Ansible role from [here](https://github.com/major/ansible-role-cis).

 *Disclaimer: This project has no affiliation with CIS.
 The role and its contents have not been reviewed or endorsed by CIS.*